 Instead, take the time to prepare fresh food, sit down and be present when you eat, give your body what it naturally craves to function optimally, eat when you’re hungry, stop when you’re full.
 Make eating simple again.

 No alcohol.
-As I just said, you don’t need to cut out anything completely, but I personally don’t ever drink alcohol anymore.
-There are way too many severe negative side-effects of having alcohol, seriously affecting your hormones, health, and training.
+As I mentioned above, you don’t need to cut out anything completely, but I personally don’t ever drink alcohol anymore.
+There are way too many severe negative side-effects of having alcohol, affecting your hormones, health, and training efforts.

-Back to the good things - I’m a happy, positive and optimistic person, so this space focuses on what’s working, what’s enjoyable and delicious, and adds positive benefits to your life.
+Back to the good things - I’m a happy, positive and optimistic person, so this space is focused on what’s working, what’s enjoyable and delicious, and adds positive benefits to your life.

 My background is in photography - I studied documentary photography at uni in London, then got into food and lifestyle photography as a freelancer, ran photography and Pinterest workshops, and started a content marketing agency with a friend back in London.
 When I moved to Melbourne I published an online magazine on unconventional business, people and stories.
 I’ve only ever had one “real” job, which I quit again after 3 months.
 Being creative, free-spirited and doing my own thing is the only path I can imagine to go in life, and I totally encourage you to challenge what you’re “supposed” to do as well.
 Think unconventionally and go after what you want!